Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Iterative Algorithms to Find the local Stackelberg Equilibrium

 \subsubsection{Optimal Energy Price Offered for the PB}

 In the first step of the algorithm loop, we obtain the optimal requested price $p_l$ based on the optimal solution from the previous step $\{{p_l^{(n-1)}}, {\beta^{(n-1)}}, {{\bm{\psi}}^{(n-1)}}\}$.
-It is worth noting that the time constraints in the problem~\eqref{opt1:main} are eliminated because the time variables are constant and set by the previous optimal vector $\bm{\psi}^{(n-1)}$.
-Then, the original optimization problem \eqref{opt1:main} can be transformed into:
+Note that the time constraints in~\eqref{opt1:main} are eliminated because the time variables are constant and set by the previous optimal vector $\bm{\psi}^{(n-1)}$.
+Then, the original optimization problem in \eqref{opt1:main} can be transformed into: where ${G}{\left(p_l\right)}$ is expressed in~\eqref{eq: G_1}